darul75/aws-deployment-guide/README.md

 Named it like 'vpc-dbserver-sg', where your database servers (PostGres, MongoDB, MySQL...)  instances (details later) will be deployed.

-AWS will generate a technical ID for it, let's says: sg-33333333
+AWS will generate a technical ID for it, let's say: sg-33333333

 ### Inbound rules